 People with diabetes tend to develop heart disease or stroke at an earlier age than the general population.
 One reason for this is that high glucose levels increase your risk of high blood pressure (hypertension).

-According to the American Diabetes Association, almost one in three American adults has high blood pressure.
-Two out of three people with diabetes have high blood pressure.
+According to the American Diabetes Association (ADA), almost 1 in 3 American adults has high blood pressure.
+For people living with diabetes, 2 out of 3 have high blood pressure.

-If you have high blood pressure, your doctor may want to try other methods of treating it before turning to beta-blockers.
-These may include lifestyle changes and taking better control of blood glucose levels.
+If you have high blood pressure, your doctor may want to try other methods of treating it before prescribing beta-blockers.
+Other treatment methods may include lifestyle changes and taking better control of blood glucose levels.

 The decision to use medication, including beta-blockers, will depend on your personal medical history.
-A 2015 study published in the Journal of the American Medical Association recommends drug therapy with a blood pressure reading of above 140 systolic and above 90 diastolic (140/90).
+A 2015 systemic review recommends drug therapy to lower your systolic blood pressure (top number) if it’s above 130 mm Hg.

-For people with diabetes, lowering high blood pressure reduces the risk of developing cardiovascular problems, kidney disease, and neuropathy.
+If you’re living with diabetes, treating high blood pressure reduces your risk of developing cardiovascular problems, kidney disease, and neuropathy.

-Beta-blockers (beta-adrenergic blocking agents) are a class of prescription drug.
-They are used to treat a variety of conditions such as glaucoma, migraines, and anxiety disorders.
-They are also used to treat heart failure and high blood pressure.
+Beta-blockers (beta-adrenergic blocking agents) are a class of prescription drugs.
+They’re used to treat a variety of conditions such as glaucoma, migraines, and anxiety disorders.
+They’re also used to treat heart failure and high blood pressure.
 High blood pressure can increase your risk for heart disease and stroke.

 If you have diabetes, you already know how important it is to be aware of the warning signs of low blood sugar so you can take appropriate action.
 If you’re also taking beta-blockers, it might be a little more difficult to read the signs.